stevensona/shader-toy/README.md

 * Performance at the moment is not great for certain shaders, and the cause is under investigation.
 * Errors are not reported.
 Because of this, it can be impossible to find out why your shader is not working.

+## Todo

+* Display error messages
+* FPS counter in status bar
+* Figure out the best way to incorporate ability to use textures

 ## Contributing

 Contributions of any kind are welcome and encouraged.